 2. Request MC user info is used to retrieve the current MC user migration status and to obtain relevant routing information of the corresponding MC system where the MC service client is currently located.

-3. MC system 2 looks up MC service user information to figure out current MC service user's to MC system association.
+3. MC system 2 looks up MC service user information to figure out current MC service users to MC system association.
 In the illustrated case, the MC service user is migrated to MC system 3.

 4. MC system 2 responds to the request with Response MC user info, which includes the MC service ID of MC service client 2, currently migrated to MC system 3